 - When there is a heavy demand and not enough drivers, you will see “surge,” which increases the trip fare.

-- It’s mainly for traveling in the city — not many drivers are driving around the country areas looking for riders
+- It’s mainly for traveling in the city — not many drivers are driving around the more rural areas looking for riders

 - Mainly for direct trips, and not so much for making stops along the way (though your driver could accommodate you)